 Infusing warmth and personality into big box stores

-In parallel, we’ve been imagining how we can make these 30,000 sq. ft. megastores feel more like home for the families visiting.
-Our scalable vision included many different elements that franchises could integrate here and there as they slowly renovated.
+In parallel, we’ve been imagining how we can make these 30,000 sq. ft. megastores feel more like home for the families visiting them.
+Our scalable vision included many different elements that franchises could integrate in various areas as they slowly renovated.